 Dips and appetizers are the most common foods found at football parties.
-For a party that everyone will rave about, serve this Philly cheesesteak dip along side of pizza pinwheels, buffalo chicken tots, and these football rice krispie treats!
+For a party that everyone will rave about, serve this Philly cheesesteak dip along side of tortilla pizza roll ups, buffalo chicken tots, and these football rice krispie treats!

 - Easy to make.
 This scoop-able cheesy queso dip melts easily on the stove top or in a crock pot.

 - Extra cheesy!
 Velveeta cheese gives this steak dip an extra creamy texture.